wonjae-lee-2/scripts/README.md

 2. Create a GKE cluster in the standard mode.
 (Increase quotas for C2 CPUs.)

-3. Add a firewall rule to allow connection to the node.
+3. Add a firewall rule to allow connection to all compute engines at the port 31234.

 4. Create an artifact registry for Docker.